 Frances Slocum State Park is a great place to visit If you love the outdoors and want to enjoy local wild nature.
 This is a gorgeous state park if you love hiking.
 There are multiple trails that vary in difficulty level and length, and you can go kayaking or fishing on the lake.

-The park is perfectly suited for a weekend escape and offers a lot of of wildlife.
+The park is perfectly suited for a weekend escape and offers a lot of wildlife.
 The lake is really tranquil and very relaxing, and the paddle boat rental offers a pretty nice and inexpensive experience.
 The park’s many hiking trails and picnic pavilions allow for great outdoor activities.
+See also this post that highlights some more interesting places in Luzerne County.

 Bike Trails (Pocono Bike Rental)

 Many people who rent bikes at Pocono Bike Rental have a great experience.
-The bikes are well-maintained and the owner is a real nice guy.
+The bikes are well-maintained and the owner is a really nice guy.
 He comes with nice suggestions to take specific routes depending on your conditions.
-This way, everybody can enjoy the fantastic adventures.
+This way, everybody can enjoy fantastic adventures.

 The bike shop is great, and if a bike malfunctions, the staff is always very accommodating and offers refund and coupons for some other attractions in the area.
 Renting a bike is a very convenient and affordable option to explore the region.